Wirral Pharmaceutical Needs Assessment

 Legislation (view here) has required Wirral’s Health & Wellbeing Board to produce the next generation of its local Pharmaceutical Needs Assessment (PNA), which is a legal, comprehensive, assessment of the current and future needs of local people for community pharmacy services.
-Wirral’s current PNA can be viewed here.
+Wirral’s latest and so current PNA can be viewed below.

 The PNA is used to inform community pharmacy commissioning decisions by Local Authorities, NHS England and Clinical Commissioning Groups (CCGs).

-To help inform the next generation PNA from 2018 we have sought to develop an accurate and up-to-date overview of the use and access to pharmacy services that serve Wirral residents.
+To help inform the next generation PNA from 2018 we have developed as an accurate and up-to-date overview of the use and access to pharmacy services that serve Wirral residents.